 Real estate photography images are both promotional and informational.
-They are tools for selling a one of a kind product with a high price point.
+They are tools employed by the real estate photographer for selling a one of a kind product with a high price point.
 Therefore the over all composition, down to the fine details has a purpose.
 Everything within the shot is there for a reason.
 For example the reason could be to explain the space, display a key feature, show the lighting or highlight the rooms purpose and connectedness.
 All while emphasizing the properties aesthetic appeal.
 Accordingly, compositional considerations determine the application of Real Estate Photography Techniques.

 To achieve this there are two processes fundamental to professional real estate photography, capturing the images and processing, or editing, the images.
 Therefore real estate photography techniques can be broken down into two parts, capturing the images and editing them.